whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 > Returns a boolean value that is true if the browser has finished fetching the image, whether successful or not.
 That means this value is also true if the image has no src value indicating an image to load.

-[Here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/complete#value) is an even more detail about the flow:
+[Here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/complete#value) is even more detail about the use of the `complete`-attribute:

 > The image is considered completely loaded if any of the following are true:
 >